-Justification for benchmark
+Justification for Benchmark

-The Scheme / Plan(s) are being benchmarked against the its index as mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme / Plan(s) and is most suited for comparing performance of the Scheme / Plan(s).
+The Scheme is being benchmarked against the Index mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme and is most suited for comparing performance of the Scheme.
 It will also enable the investors to arrive at a more informed judgement on scheme's performance.